Python API Reference

 will be called internally.

-with graphsignal.start_trace(endpoint='predict') as trace:
+with graphsignal.start_trace('predict') as span:

-trace.set_data('input', input_data)
+span.set_data('input', input_data)

 Arguments: